 The rest of the group has to identify which job description is written by whom.

-Sharing such intimate stories will definitely bring everyone closer and guarantee some laughter and fun along the way.
-It might also make some realise that their experience was not as bad as they thought it to be.
+Sharing such intimate stories will bring everyone closer and guarantee some laughter and fun along the way.
+It might also make some realize that their experience was not as bad as they thought it to be.

 One of the most enjoyable group games, you can pull this game off with minimal preparation.
-Just put together a list of questions and you’re good to go.
+Just put together a list of icebreaker questions, and you're good to go.

 The objective is for people to share things that they wouldn’t in a “workplace.”
 It is to ensure that new and old employees both feel comfortable and bond over their peculiarities.

 If you could be an animal for a day, which one would you be?
 And why?

 If you could instantly become an expert in something, which skill would you choose?